Generic curves and non-coprime Catalans: Introduction

 \subsection{Proof strategy and organization of the paper}

 Let us comment on the main ideas in the proof of Theorem \ref{thm: intro main}.
-The ring of functions $\cO_C=\C[[t^{nd},t^{md}+\lambda t^{md+1}+\ldots]]$ on the curve $C$ has a natural valuation given by the order of a function in the parameter $t$.
-We consider the semigroup $\Gamma$ of the curve consisting of all possible orders of functions, it is generated by the numbers $(nd,md,mnd+1)$.
+The ring of functions $\cO_C=\C[[t^{nd},t^{md}+\lambda t^{md+1}+\ldots]]$ on the plane curve singularity $C$ has a natural valuation given by the order of a function in the parameter $t$.
+We consider the semigroup $\Gamma$ of $C$ consisting of all possible orders of functions, it is generated by the numbers $(nd,md,mnd+1)$.

-By definition, the compactified Jacobian $\overline{JC}$ is the moduli space of torsion free rank one $\cO_C$-modules with appropriate framing, or, equivalently, $\cO_C$-submodules of $\C[[t]]$ with appropriate normalization.
-Clearly, the set of valuations for any such submodule $M$ is a $\Gamma$-submodule $\Delta_M$ of $\Z_{\ge 0}$.
+By definition, the compactified Jacobian $\overline{JC}$ is the moduli space of torsion free rank one $\cO_C$-modules with appropriate framing, or, equivalently, $\cO_C$-submodules of $\C((t))$ with appropriate normalization, see Section \ref{sec: background Jacobian}.
+Clearly, the set of valuations for any such submodule $M$ is a $\Gamma$-submodule $\Delta_M$ of $\Z$.

 We stratify the compactified Jacobian by the possible combinatorial types of submodules $\Delta=\Delta_M$: